tibbotech/Tibbit_43-1/README.md

 Tibbit #43-1 is based on the AD7323 12-bit+sign successive-approximation analog-to-digital converter IC.
 It offers four single-ended or two differential channels.
 In the differential mode, the data streams of two AC signals can be sampled for digital signal processing operations, such as phase detection and power quality factor calculations.
 However, special care must be taken, as this is not an isolated Tibbit.

 Tibbit #43-1 has an input range of ±10V in the single-ended mode and ±20V in the differential mode.
 Both are common output ranges of industrial pressure, temperature, and other types of transducers.
-This makes Tibbit #43-1 ideal for use in Internet of Things (IoT), Industrial IoT (IIoT), and industrial automation applications that require continuous sampling of instruments and on-the-fly analog-to-digital conversion of the data.
+This makes Tibbit #43-1 ideal for Internet of Things (IoT), Industrial IoT (IIoT), and industrial automation applications that require continuous sampling of instruments and on-the-fly analog-to-digital conversion of the data.

 <br><br>